 So after Jim’s question, I said: “Jim, I choose to change because I want to live and be happy!”

-What I’ve also understood, while on my cancer journey, is that you don’t need to get a disease to make adjustments in your life and bring to the world that special gift that we all have.
+What I’ve also learned while on my cancer journey is that you don’t need to get a disease to make adjustments in your life and bring to the world that special gift that we all have within us.
 The word disease is really a dis-ease in your body that you’ve been carrying around for too long.

 Every other man and one-in-three women will face cancer in his or her lifetime.
 And I’m not even talking about the other diseases arising around the world.